Wisdom Tooth Removal, Williamsburg VA

 What Happens On The Day They Are Removed?

 Most people prefer to be unaware of the experience when they have their wisdom teeth removed and usually decide to be sedated.
 You will be provided with appropriate anesthesia options at your consultation.
 All outpatient surgery is performed under appropriate anesthesia to maximize your comfort.
 Our office staff has the training, licensing, and experience to provide the various types of anesthesia.
 These services are provided in an environment of optimum safety, utilizing modern monitoring equipment and a well trained experienced staff.
-The Surgical Care Team, the office facility, and the provider (Dr.Kiely or Dr.Green) are inspected/reviewed and certified every two years on behalf of The Board of Dental Examiners of Virginia and in accordance with the American Association of Oral and Maxillofacial Surgery.
+The Surgical Care Team, the office facility, and the provider are inspected/reviewed and certified every two years on behalf of The Board of Dental Examiners of Virginia and in accordance with the American Association of Oral and Maxillofacial Surgery.

 We ask that a parent or responsible adult accompanies you to the office and plans to stay with you the rest of the day.
 The procedure will take about 30 to 60 minutes and you will probably be in the office for 90 minutes.
 Recent advances in medicine and technology allow patients to undergo wisdom tooth removal in a manner, which promotes rapid healing and minimal post-operative discomfort.
 State of the art sterilization and infection control techniques are used at all times.